I can do all things through Christ who strengthens me. Philippians 4:13

 3 Practical Ways You Can Do All Things Through Christ

-Now that we’ve looked at the Philippians 4:13 meaning, I want to end by giving you three practical ways you can apply this passage to your everyday life.
+I want to end by giving you three practical ways you can apply the meaning of Philippians 4:13 to your everyday life.

 1. Don’t Let Your Circumstances Determine Your Joy